shikhershah/cs100-rshell/README.md

 Prototype and Research: create a small prototype using fork(), waitpid(), and execvp() individually and together

 Development and Testing roadmap: We will start by developing the composite pattern.
 We will start by creating a common interface.
 After, we will make that filter subclass.
-Later, we will develop the simple, DoubleAnd and DoubleOr subclasses.
+Later, we will develop the simple, DoubleAnd and DoubleOr subclasses.Once this is done, we will develop a run function that will check to see if each command is executable.
 If this does not work, then we will create a strategy to handle the filtering.